 - Partially unwrap a few pads at a time, but don’t detach the wrapper.
 Spread aloe vera generously up and down the whole pad.
 Don’t just do the middle part – spread it further down almost to the bottom of the pad.
 Just trust me on that.

 - Pour about a teaspoon of witch hazel down the middle.

 - Add a few drops of lavender oil.
 Fold the pads back up to how they were and stick them in a gallon sized plastic bag, then freeze.

-You’ll thank me later for this.
+You’ll thank me later for this, I wasn’t lying when I said they are the best pads for after birth!
 Oh and by the way, if you’re making these, congratulations on your bundle of joy!
 The postpartum pain is only a tiny speck compared to the joy your sweet baby will bring to your life.

 Expecting a baby?
 Check out these other pregnancy and postpartum tips:

 If you make these and like them we would love for you to leave a positive comment and review!
 They mean so much to us.